-South African vultures are in serious trouble, especially the Cape Vulture, which is critically endangered, with only 2900 breeding pairs remaining.
+South African vultures are in serious trouble, especially the Cape vulture, which is critically endangered, with only 2900 breeding pairs remaining.
 Reasons for their decline are varied, but include problems such as pylon injuries, malicious poisonings, muti killings and insufficient food sources.

 The opportunity to paraglide with these birds provides an unparalleled perspective into their behaviour, and reminds us that these birds form an essential part of our ecosystem, and that their survival is key to ensure a harmonious natural environment.

-Vultures Chose Me – Produced by Green Renaissance
+Produced by Green Renaissance

+The Mazda Wildlife Fund currently supports 30 non-government and non-profit organization projects with 30 vehicles, covering aspect of conservation, research and environmental education.
 This year, Mazda have decided to take this commitment a step further by creating media content that profiles environmental organizations to help generate awareness and support around the admirable work that they are doing.